sa-mcquanzie/ruby-to-js/README.md

 ### In Ruby:

 Variables are simply assigned with the equals sign.
+By default variables are only available within the scope under which they were defined, and can be reassigned whenever within that scope.

 > `cat = 'Rufus'`